Darius-D/Insectic/README.md

 <a name="head"></a>
  # <p align ="center"> :beetle: Why Insectic? :beetle: [:arrow_up_small:](#table-of-contents) </p>

 Insectic is a side project I am working on to help viuslize one of the 4 pillars of work; Unplanned work.
-This idea came to me after reading <i>The Phoenix Project</i> I wanted to follow along with Bill and Patty and see if I could create an application that would of helped visualize, track, and streamline the complition of unplanned tasks and work.
+This idea came to me after reading <i>The Phoenix Project</i> I wanted to follow along with Bill and Patty and see if I could create an application that would of helped visualize, track, and streamline the completion of unplanned tasks and work.

 <a name="head2"></a>
 ## <p align ="center"> :beetle: What Is Insectic? :beetle: [:arrow_up_small:](#table-of-contents) </p>